How to Protect Yourself: Business OpportunitiesSource: The Florida Attorney General's Office

 If you detect any warning signs in a business opportunity you are reviewing, you should proceed with extreme caution.
 If you have concerns about how you are faring with an existing business opportunity and believe there are problems present in your deal, it may be time for you to complain to a regulator.
 In Florida, this area is regulated by the Florida Department of Agriculture and Consumer Services.
-The can be reached at 1-800-HELP-FLA or on the web at www.800helpfla.com.
+The agency can be reached at 1-800-HELP-FLA or online at www.800helpfla.com.

 Exercise caution when it comes to ads.

 Obtain and review the required disclosure documents before money changes hands.
 Keep in mind that business opportunity and franchise promoters are required to present you with a disclosure document before you sign a contract or pay a fee.
 If this document is not made readily available, beware!
-When you get the document, carefully review the portions dealing with risks; the business experience of the company and directors; the history of any lawsuits, fees to be paid and conditions under which fees and deposits will be returned; audited financial statements containing balance sheets for the three previous years; and substantiation for any earnings claims made to you.
+Carefully review the document, particularly the portions dealing with risks, the business experience of the company and directors, the history of any lawsuits, fees to be paid and conditions under which fees and deposits will be returned, audited financial statements containing balance sheets for the three previous years and substantiation for any earnings claims made to you.

 Check compliance with state laws.

 Make sure that the business opportunity is compliant with applicable state registration laws.
 However, even if a business opportunity promoter complies with the laws in your state governing such deals, there is no guarantee that you will make money.

 Talk to current investors and watch out for “singers.”